Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

-#21 Updated by Hans-Christoph Steiner about 1 month ago
+#21 Updated by Hans-Christoph Steiner 3 months ago

 I want to revisit this topic since I think no one in F-Droid actually wants non-free things in the repo.
 The hard part is doing the work of finding all the non-free things, and either a) building without the non-free bits, or b) removing them to f-droid.org in a responsible way.

 It would be nice to have an F-Droid "non-free" repo that was off by default, like in Debian, but then I guess FSF doesn't consider that to be 100% free.
 In any case, its all in open question.
 More discussion here:

 #22 Updated by Hans-Christoph Steiner 3 months ago

 Jeremy_Rand and I had a great conversation at 35c3 about how to solve the non-free issue in the f-droid.org collection.
 He proposed doing it via full fledged AntiFeatures filters that can be controled by a config file in the /system partition.
 That would let the ROM set antifeatures to entirely hide, including in the preferences.
 We worked through the details of that idea, and could find no blockers besides someone doing the work.
 From my point of view, the only downside is that the f-droid.org app collection would still have non-free stuff in it.
 But he made the good point that this approach gives more flexibility, for example, Replicant can decide separately on the NonFreeNet antifeature.